Nuitka/Nuitka/Developer_Manual.rst

    to it, and it's value cannot be trusted to be unchanged.
 These are then traced as unknown.

-All traces have a base class ``VariableTraceBase`` which provides the interface to query facts about the state of a variable in that trace.
+All traces have a base class ``ValueTraceBase`` which provides the interface to query facts about the state of a variable in that trace.
 It's e.g. of some interest, if a variable must have a value or must not.
 This allows to e.g. omit checks, know what exceptions might raise.